Groestlcoin/rust-groestlcoin/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster
 > results by using the resources below.

-We have a dedicated developer channel on IRC, #bitcoin-rust@libera.chat where you may get helpful advice if you have questions.
+We have a dedicated developer channel on IRC, #groestlcoin@libera.chat where you may get helpful advice if you have questions.